Lleucu George: Early life and career

-George is a Pembrokeshire native and grew up on a dairy farm where she "spent her childhood looking after the calves in the early hours of the morning before school."
-She started her career playing for a boys team at Pembrokeshire club, Crymych RFC.
-She played with the boys team until she was 12 before she joined the girls side.
+George is a Pembrokeshire native and grew up on a dairy farm where she "spent her childhood looking after the calves in the early hours of the morning before school".
+She started her career playing for a boys' team at the Pembrokeshire club, Crymych RFC.
+She played in the boys' team until she was 12, then joined the girls' side.

 Rugby career

 George first played for Wales as a blindside flanker at just 17 years old.
 She has since moved to the back line and plays at either fly-half or centre.
 She is also an accomplished goal-kicker, she kicked a last minute conversion and helped Wales clinch a Six Nations victory over Scotland in 2019.

 She joined Gloucester-Hartpury in 2019.

 In 2024, she received a knee injury from an awkward fall during their match against Italy at the WXV 2 tournament in Cape Town, South Africa.
-She was ruled out of the sides final game against Japan.
+She was ruled out of the side's final game against Japan.
 Although she was flown back to Wales for treatment, scans showed that her injury was not as serious as initially thought.

 In 2025, George won a third Premiership Women's Rugby title with Gloucester-Hartpury under the guidance of Sean Lynn, who also happens to be her national coach.
-She was subsequently named in Wales side for the 2025 Six Nations Championship in March.
+She was subsequently named in the Wales side for the 2025 Six Nations Championship in March.

 On 11 August 2025, she was selected in the Welsh squad to the Women's Rugby World Cup in England.